 For individual editors, membership in the Editorial Freelancers Association (US), the Society of Freelance Editors and Proofreaders (UK), the Institute of Professional Editors (Australia), or the Editors’ Association of Canada are all indications of professionalism.
-(The websites of these organizations provide a lot of helpful information, including sample agreements and charts of recommended rates–see the Links section, below).
 In New Zealand, the New Zealand Association of Manuscript Assessors is a professional body specifically for assessment services.

 Be sure the editor or assessor has experience appropriate to your work.

 Good editors and assessors specialize.
-Someone whose main experience involves nonfiction may not be the ideal choice for your epic fantasy novel, for instance.
+Someone whose main experience involves nonfiction is probably not the ideal choice for your epic fantasy novel.

 Verify that the editor or assessor really is independent.

 No third party (such as a literary agent or publisher) should benefit from your use of the editor’s or assessor’s services.
-This is especially important if you’ve received a referral to the editor or assessment service.
+This is especially important if you’ve received a referral.

 Get references, and use them.